 The Department of Architectural Engineering again reports on the past academic year by means of the traditional yearbook.
 With this 13th edition we take you along the many activities that create this unique atmosphere: the alumni evening, design workshops, research workshops and projects, the architecture and study trip, but also lectures, open days, the architecture week and ciné:atelier.

-Maybe you were there yourself and like to look back or have become curious about the typical ARCH atmosphere.
+Maybe you were there yourself and like to look back or have become curious about the typical atmosphere at our department.
 Feel free to come and get your copy or download it here.

 In the academic year 2013-2014 the study programme engineer-architect exists 7x5 years and we didn't want to let that pass unnoticed.
 In honour of this 35th anniversary, we have published an overview publication in which we present the history of the young course, brought back to life through visual material, interviews and so on.
 In this booklet you will find, among other things, everything about the origins of this study programme, about the people who made it all possible, the research associated with it and about the history of our student union.
 Have fun reading it!